The General Data Protection Regulation (GDPR) is a European privacy law that took effect on May 25, 2018.

 Get clear consent before collecting any data

-Clearly show in forms what fields are optional or required
+Inform customers what fields are optional or required

 Get clear consent for tracking store visitors via cookies

 You should ask your store visitors for consent to track their actions in your storefront via cookies.
 Your online store allows merchants from the EU to add a special banner to gather such consents.
-You can enable it in your store in these steps:
+You can enable it in your store in these easy steps:

-- Enable the GDPR cookie consent banner.
+- Enable the GDPR cookie consent banner:

-Once enabled, the cookie consent banner will appear on the storefront with the option to accept or decline:
+Once enabled, the cookie consent banner will appear on the storefront with the option to accept or decline.